President (1924 steamboat): History

 In 1941, she switched her home port to New Orleans.
 Because fuel oil was restricted and many of the young crewmen joined the armed forces with the nation's entry into World War II, tramping was discontinued, and the cruises stayed close to home.
 After the war, President remained in New Orleans for many years as a popular music venue, featuring concerts by national acts such as U2, Cyndi Lauper, Men at Work, The Little River Band, and The Producers, and performances by New Orleans artists like Dr. John, The Neville Brothers, and The Cold.
-She was also seen in the 1958 Elvis Presley film, King Creole, featured prominently during the opening credits but with the larger displayed name repainted near the sidewheel to read SS New Orleans, as well as in the final scenes of the 1973 Sergio Leone western "My Name is Nobody" cruising up river.
+She was also seen in the 1958 Elvis Presley film, King Creole, featured prominently during the opening credits but with the larger displayed name repainted near the sidewheel to read "SS New Orleans", as well as in the final scenes of the 1973 western My Name is Nobody cruising up-river.

-Because the wind made maneuvering the big boat difficult, she had her two side wheels removed and replaced by 1000 hp diesel engines in 1978.
+In 1978, since wind made it difficult to maneuver the big boat, her two side wheels were removed and replaced with 1000 hp diesel engines.

-She was sold and returned to St. Louis sometime after October 1987 as her new home port.
-While there, she was listed on the National Register of Historic Places and designated a National Historic Landmark on Dec.
-20, 1989.
+Sometime after October 1987, she was sold and returned to St. Louis as her new home port.
+While there, she was listed on the National Register of Historic Places and designated a National Historic Landmark on December 20, 1989.

 On July 27, 2011, the Department of the Interior issued a press release that included the following line; "Finally, President, a steamboat in St. Elmo, Illinois, had its designation as a National Historic Landmark withdrawn because of a loss of historic integrity."
 The ship was also removed from the National Register entirely.

 Casino

 In 1990, President sailed her last dinner and dancing cruise before undergoing a ten million dollar renovation and conversion into a floating casino.
-She was purchased by what is now known as Isle of Capri Casinos.
+She was purchased by what was later known as Isle of Capri Casinos.
 In 1991, Iowa legalized riverboat gambling and the President opened in Davenport, Iowa, with 27000 sqft of gaming space.
 She was the second riverboat casino in the United States in modern times (opening 30 minutes after the first riverboat casino the M/V Diamond Lady opened in Bettendorf, Iowa, which was owned by Bernie Goldstein).